MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 | MBC3B | BU3634K  |          0.6 uA             |             1.5 uA            |
 | MBC3B | P-2      |          0.4 uA            |              3.7 uA           |

-*If you have one of the revisions of MBC3 chips that either have a question mark in the table, or is missing from the table, please contact me!*
+*If you have one of the revisions of MBC3 chips is missing from the table, please contact me!*

 #### Battery Size Considerations